AIJack: Let's Hijack AI! Security and Privacy Risk Simulator for Machine Learning: Introduction

-It is crucial to assess the security and privacy risks of ML models and evaluate countermeasure effectiveness.
+Thus, assessing ML models' security and privacy risks and evaluating countermeasure effectiveness is crucial.
 To simplify such simulations, we propose the open-source software, \textbf{AIJack}, offering various attack and defense methods.
-AIJack enables experimenting with various combinations of attacks and defenses with simple code.
+AIJack enables the experimentation of numerous combinations of attacks and defenses with simple code.
 Built on PyTorch~\cite{paszke2019pytorch} and scikit-learn~\cite{pedregosa2011scikit}, users can easily incorporate AIJack into existing code.